We value community investment

 315 Pikes Peak Ave & The Center for Philanthropy

 PPREF coinvested with three other foundations to develop The Center for Philanthropy, a mission related investment (MRI) that draws a financial return from rents paid by the foundations co-located in the center.
 PPREF sought this investment because of its social and financial return: Through The Center for Philanthropy regional foundations can center their funding priorities and become more effective grant makers while providing a return on PPREF’s investment.

 Real Estate is one of the most effective gifts to donate.
 A gift of real estate can capture the value of appreciated gains that would otherwise be paid in capital gains tax.
 In 2018, PPREF accepted and sold a ski condo.
 Proceeds from the sale were placed in a Donor Advised Fund.
 By gifting the condo to PPREF, the donor increased the value of their gift by $50,000 through avoided capital gains tax.

 In 2002, the foundation accepted South Academy Station.
 The property was sold in 2006 to Nor’Wood Development Company.
 Proceeds from the sale were placed into a Donor Advised Fund that granted nearly $5M in grants to our community over nearly four years.

 Nick and Bambi made Venetucci Farm a community icon with their annual pumpkin giveaway.
-PPREF and PPCF manage the farm today as Bambi asked us to: The land is preserved from development by a conservation easement with the Palmer Land Trust, and every year thousands of kids still come to the farm to grab a pumpkin.
+PPREF and PPCF manage the farm today as Bambi asked us to: The land is preserved from development by a conservation easement with the Colorado Open Lands, and every year thousands of kids still come to the farm to grab a pumpkin.

 Hott Family Ranch